datstartup/ubuntuopenbox/_posts/2021-02-18-move-home-directory-to-partition.md

 #### 1.2 Copy data from old home to new home

-I choose `rsync` because I am more proficient with it than `cp` as I want to preserve file parameters (I know that `cp` can do it though, just do not know how).
+I use `rsync` because I am more proficient with it than `cp` for preserving file parameters (I know that `cp` can do it though, just do not know how).

 ```
 sudo rsync -av -A -X /home/* /media/newhome/